dataprogpy/dataprogpy.github.io/docs/modeling/robust-modeling-workflow/preprocessing-pipelines.md

-# The Need for Preprocessing Pipelines
+# Preprocessing Pipelines

+Preprocessing Pipelines are an essential element of the robust workflow.
+In this section we will discuss key motivations behind the use of pipelines.

 When working with real-world data, it's rare that the data is perfectly formatted for a machine learning algorithm.
 Different features often have vastly different scales, which can cause problems for many models.